cosivina/cosivina_python/readme.md

 Three example files are included to illustrate different aspects of the module:

 - `exampleThreeLayerField`: Create the three-layer field architecture from the Matlab examples, load settings from a json file, run it and measure computation time, and then run it with (manual) online plotting.
-Note that online plotting may be very slow in some environments; in this case, you should comment out the last section of the code).
+Note that online plotting may be very slow in some environments; in this case, you should comment out the last section of the code.
 Also note that you could load the whole architecture from the json file, re-creating it in Python is just for illustration.

 - `exampleCoupling`: Creates the coupling architecture from the Matlab examples, with two one-dimensional field interacting with a single two-dimensional field along different dimensions.
 Runs the model with timing, and then plots the final state.